jvcudis/tnotes/content/aws-training/33_route53.md

 Routing Policies that AWS Offers when you create a record set
 - simple routing
-  - default policy when creating a new record set. used commonly when you have a single resource. one web server. see notebook for diagram.
+  - default policy when creating a new record set. used commonly when you have a single resource. one web server. can setup multiple IP addresses. no healthchecks. see notebook for diagram.
   - laboratory. open route53 and go to the DNS record. create a new record set. created a naked domain name which is an alias record. there's nothing in front of your domain name. choose Yes for Alias.
 For alias target, select a load balancer or any resource.
 How it works?
 Whenever you go to the domain name, example.com then it would redirect to the DNS name of the load balancer. load balancers are not given ip addressses, only DNS names

 - weighted routing